KiranBaburaj/Digishop_backend/README.md

 # Digishop

 Welcome to **Digishop**, a comprehensive backend application designed for an e-commerce platform.
-This application allows users to register, log in, manage a shopping cart, and perform CRUD operations on products.
+This application allows users to register, log in, manage a shopping cart
 ## Table of Contents

 - [Introduction](#introduction)